Gordon999/Pi_LIbCamera_GUI/README.md

 Pi4B recommended.

-If using Arducam 16MP AF camera you will need more memory allocated to achieve full resolution.
+If using Arducam 16MP or 64MP AF camera you will need more memory allocated to achieve full resolution.
 In /boot/config.txt set dtoverlay=vc4-kms-v3d,cma-512 and then reboot.

 Shows a reduced preview but saves stills at camera full resolution, and videos at user set resolution.